HPCarey/pp5-trekkers-api/README.md

         'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))
     }
 ```
-18. Get the heroku url from the ALLOWED_HOSTS variable in env file and allow localhost for development:
+17. Get the heroku url from the ALLOWED_HOSTS variable in env file and allow localhost for development:
+- If you have problem running the api with localhost, just replace it with your local browser url.
-    - NB: localhost is not working for me so I am using the actual gitpod url.
+    - NB: localhost is not working for me so I usedthe actual gitpod url.
 ```

 ALLOWED_HOSTS = [